drj17/Chess/README.md

 end
 ```

+Terminal chess also leverages duck typing to allow the human player and computer player classes to be swapped out seamlessly.
+Both classes have a play_turn method that will handle the game logic that the game class can handle each players turns without any extra conditional logic.

 Each Piece also has a method to check for valid moves that will reject any moves that would leave the player in check:

 ```